-- Any twelve-month janitor other than an annual janitor or an hourly janitor, whose job is eliminated due to a reduction in the work force, may exercise her/his seniority by bumping the least senior employee in the same job category.
+- Any twelve-month janitor other than an annual janitor whose job is eliminated due to a reduction in the work force, may exercise her/his seniority by bumping the least senior employee in the same job category.
 If no position is available in the same job category, the employee may bump the least senior annual janitor.
-If there is no less senior annual janitor, the employee may bump the least senior hourly janitor.
-For example: If a head janitor in a middle school is laid off, s/he may bump the least senior head janitor in a middle school.
+For example, if a head janitor in a middle school is laid off, s/he may bump the least senior head janitor in a middle school.
 If there is no person less senior in such position, the employee may then bump the least senior annual janitor.
-If there is no less senior annual janitor, the employee may then bump the least senior hourly janitor. - If an annual janitor is laid off, s/he may bump the least senior annual janitor.
-If there is no less senior annual janitor, s/he may then bump the least senior hourly janitor.
-Hourly janitors bumping rights shall be limited to that job category. - 3.
-The bumping rights of a twelve-month employee working in a non-tenurable position shall be limited to that job category, except that s/he shall maintain any bumping rights which s/he acquired in a previously held tenurable position. - 4.
+However, regardless of category, in no case shall such bumping result in a more senior janitor being laid off while a less senior janitor continues employment as established in section C above. - The bumping rights of a twelve-month employee working in a non-janitorial position shall be limited to that job category, except that s/he shall maintain any bumping rights which s/he acquired in a previously held tenurable position. - 3.
 Any ten-month cafeteria employee, except cafeteria driver, whose job is eliminated due to a reduction in work force may exercise her/his seniority by bumping the least senior cafeteria employee in the same job classification.
 If no position is available in the same job classification at the same level s/he is working, high school or middle school, the employee shall bump the least senior general cafeteria worker.
-For example: If a cook/manager in a high school is laid off, s/he may bump the least senior cook/manager in a high school.
-If there is no person less senior in such position in a high school, the employee shall then bump the least senior general cafeteria worker. - In the event it becomes necessary to lay off cafeteria drivers, safety counselors, attendance counselors or bus drivers, they shall be laid off in the reverse order of their seniority within their job classification only.
+For example, if a cook/manager in a high school is laid off, s/he may bump the least senior cook/manager in a high school.
+If there is no person less senior in such position in a high school, the employee shall then bump the least senior general cafeteria worker. - 4.
+In the event it becomes necessary to lay off cafeteria drivers, attendance counselors or bus drivers, they shall be laid off in the reverse order of their seniority within their job classification only.